letsencrypt/website/content/en/docs/expiration-emails.md

 If you provide an email address to Let's Encrypt when you create your account, we'll do our best to automatically send you expiry notices when your certificate is coming up for renewal.
-We try to send the first notice at 20 days before your certificate expires, and more notices at 10 days and 1 day before it expires.
+We try to send the first notice at 20 days before your certificate expires, and the second and final notice at 10 days before it expires.
 We recommend that you rely on your ACME client to automatically renew your certificates, and only use these expiry notices as a warning to check on your automation.